Martin McDonagh: Film

 It's not that I don't respect theatre.
 I'm intelligent enough to know that a play can completely inspire a person as much as a film...[but] theatre isn't something that's connected to me, from a personal point of view, I can't appreciate what I'm doing.In an interview in 2005, the New York Times writer observed that McDonagh "now seems more comfortably resigned to the storytelling powers of drama, if still dismissive of its inherent elitism.
 'It's kind of weird working in an art form that's not, well ...,' he stops and starts again.
 'It's strange to be working in an art form that costs $100 to participate in.
-In an interview with Sean O'Hagan of The Guardian, McDonagh said theatre "is never going to be edgy in the way I want it to be", when discussing his absence from London theatre and promoting his new play Hangmen.
+In a 2015 interview with Sean O'Hagan of The Guardian, McDonagh said theatre "is never going to be edgy in the way I want it to be", when discussing his absence from London theatre and promoting his new play Hangmen.

 2000s

 In 2006, McDonagh won an Academy Award for his short film Six Shooter (2004), which is his first film that he wrote and directed.
 Six Shooter is a black comedy (as are his plays) that features Brendan Gleeson, Rúaidhrí Conroy, David Wilmot and Aisling O'Sullivan.
 It was shot on location in Wicklow, Waterford and Rosslare.
 In the short film, Gleeson's character encounters a strange, and possibly psychotic, young man during a train journey homeward following his wife's death.

 McDonagh made a deal with Focus Features to direct In Bruges, a feature-length film based on his own screenplay.
-Two Irish hitmen hide in the Flemish city of Bruges after a problematic job.
+In the film, two Irish hitmen hide in the Flemish city of Bruges after a problematic job.
 Released in the US in 2008, the film features Colin Farrell, Ralph Fiennes and Brendan Gleeson.
 In Bruges was the Opening Night film for the 2008 Sundance Festival and the Jameson Dublin International Film Festival, and McDonagh received a nomination for Best Original Screenplay at the 81st Academy Awards.